Average Penis Size: What the Data Really Says (and Why It Doesn’t Matter as Much as You Think)

 Medications

-You can improve your sexual function with your as-is length and girth by treating issues like erectile dysfunction.
+You can improve your sexual function regardless of your current size by treating issues like erectile dysfunction.

-Medications such as sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®) and avanafil (Stendra®) work by increasing blood flow to the erectile tissues inside your penis, helping you to maintain firmer, more consistent erections.
+Medications such as Viagra Connect® (sildenafil) and Cialis® (tadalafil) work by increasing blood flow to the erectile tissues inside your penis.
+This helps you to maintain firmer, more consistent erections.

 How to Measure Your Penis Accurately

-Well, fellas, you knew this section was coming.
 While we’re not really in the business of making men feel inadequate, we also understand that if you have concerns about the size of your penis, you may want to measure it and see how you compare to others.
-In short, we get it.

 How to Measure Penis Length

-Scientists and urologists use a few different methods to measure the length of your member.
-The main difference is whether you’re erect and pressing the measuring device into the body (which controls for varying levels of body fat and approximates deep penetrative sex) or if you’re flaccid and stretching the penis.
+Scientists and urologists use a few different methods to measure the length of your penis.
+The main difference between them is whether you’re erect and pressing the measuring device into the body (which controls for varying levels of body fat and approximates deep penetrative sex) or if you’re flaccid and stretching the penis.
 Here are some options:

 BPEL (Bone-Pressed Erection Length): The Scientific Standard

-Position a measuring device (tape measure, ruler, etc.) on top of your erect penis and snug it up to where it attaches to your body.
+• Position a measuring device (tape measure, ruler, etc.) on top of your erect penis and snug it up to where your penis attaches to your body.

-NBPEL (Non-Bone Pressed Erection Length): Like BPEL But Not Pressed into Body
+NBPEL (Non-Bone Pressed Erection Length): Like BPEL, But Not Pressed into the Body

 Flaccid Stretched: A Convenient Erection Length Estimation

-While standing, lift the flaccid penis so it is parallel to the floor and perpendicular to the body.
+• While standing, lift your flaccid penis so it is parallel to the floor and perpendicular to your body.

-Measure to the end of the penis tip, excluding the foreskin.
+• Measure to the end of your penis tip, excluding the foreskin.

 How to Measure Penis Girth